Tap to enable motion

 04. Public Interventions

-First performed November 2003
+First performed 2003

 Exploring anonymous presence in public space... — a few examples from eight street interventions: blank protest sign, gauze-wrapped face, ritualistic circle-jumping.